BogdanRadulescu/tslab/lab04/Lab04.md

 const x = new MyCustomDataType();
 ```

 We can now access the property using the dot operator: `x.numberProperty`.
-Similarly with objects, we can assign any data type to them.
+Similarly with objects, we can have properties of any data type.

 ### Methods